UConsole: Use cases

 The uConsole is intended to be used as a handheld computer running a full version of Linux.
 It is marketed as a portable programming device for field work and portable programming, including indie game development.
-Because it can be adapted and modified, including via the expansion board, the uConsole is used by technology and electronic engineering hobbyists for various purposes, including RTL-SDR and LoRa extensions, and as a terminal emulator.
+Because it can be adapted and modified, including via the expansion board, the uConsole is used and modified by technology and electronic engineering hobbyists for various purposes, including RTL-SDR and LoRa extensions, and as a terminal emulator.
 It has also been used in the creative community as a controller in music production, as well as a retro game emulator.

 Because the ClockworkPi offers a 4G/LTE extension providing cellular connectivity and mobile data, the uConsole has been compared to a PDA, particularly devices like Gemini PDA.
+It has also been described as an "off the shelf" cyberdeck.

 Availability

 The uConsole was announced in October 2022, however orders didn't begin shipping until July 2023.
 It is produced for ClockworkPi by a manufacturer in China through a batch production process, a method which has been criticised for causing long delays and stock issues.
 In 2022, orders for the A-04 variant were upgraded to an A-06 due to limited availability of modules.
 Since its release, orders for the uConsole have typically taken in excess of 90 days to ship, in some case taking upwards of several months between order date and fulfillment.